cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/access-your-code.md

 To add the SSH key globally:

-* Click your account avatar in the top right hand corner and then *Settings*
+* Click your account avatar in the top right-hand corner and then *Settings*
 * Click *SSH and GPG* keys in the left menu
 * Click *New SSH key*
 * Give the key a useful title (e.g. Maestro)